Chinese Music — History, Classifications, Artists, Eminent Songs, and Fun Facts

 Autumn Moon Over the Han Palace — Hangong Qiuyue

-This is an ancient melody that could be played by traditional musical instruments including Pipa, Guqin, Zheng, and Erhu.
+This ancient melody could be played by traditional Chinese instruments, including Pipa, Guqin, Zheng, and Erhu.

 The music describes royal maidens of the palace of the Han Empire (202 BC — 220 AD), about their longing for love and family.